People earning mega-salaries in the Balearics

 The Senior executives in the Balearic Islands and Catalonia earning upwards of 600,000 euros per year, represent 0.07% of the total declarations submitted.

-There are 370 super-earners in the Balearic Island compared to 2,624 in Catalonia, which has a much bigger population.
+There are 370 super-earners in the Balearic Islands compared to 2,624 in Catalonia, which has a much bigger population.

 Those with a lower percentage of super-earners are Castilla-La Mancha and Extremadura, with 0.1% declaring that income.